rogelioprieto/linux-tips/_posts/2021-07-31-how-to-install-microsoft-fonts-ubuntu.md

 ## Solution (part 02):

-If you want to install more microsoft fonts, for example Windows Vista fonts.
-You should consider these fonts has copyrights.\
+If you want to install more Microsoft fonts, for example, Windows Vista fonts.
+You should consider that these fonts have copyrights.
 You can install these fonts:
 - Calibri
 - Cambria
 - Candara